JamesSkemp/words/content/post/log-parser-plus-june-july-2011-plans.md

 +++
 title = "Log Parser Plus June/July 2011 plans"
-summary = "As the Log Parser Plus Web site moves towards 2000 visits a month I'll be making a number of changes in an attempt to make it even more useful.
+description = "As the Log Parser Plus Web site moves towards 2000 visits a month I'll be making a number of changes in an attempt to make it even more useful.
 Here's what I've done so far, and what I'm planning on doing." draft = false comments = true date = "2011-06-02T21:07:00-05:00"